kb-software/zlib-HOB/README.md

 ## Repeated Parts

-The user can repeat parts multiple times by the commands RPT and RPTN.
+The user can repeat parts multiple times by the commands `RPT` and `RPTN`.

 In this way, loops can be build.